pontheazahraii/Medilingo/README.md

 `Compute Organization Resource Admin`

 #### Compute Engine Virtual Machine
-The PostgreSQL database is hosted on a [virutal machine](https://35.239.87.6/).
+The PostgreSQL database is hosted on a [virtual machine](https://35.239.87.6/).
 This VM acts as a remote database server that the Node.js application connects to over the network.

 #### Cloud Run
 This service hosts the Node.js backend for Medilingo, deployed using Google Cloud Run CI/CD Github-linked container image.